irisberkvens/irisberkvens/README.md

 - 👋 Hi, I’m @irisberkvens
 - 👀 I’m interested in field hockey and formula 1
-- 🌱 I’m currently learning economics
+- 🌱 I’m currently studying economics
-- 💞️ I’m looking to collaborate on all different kind of things

 <!---
 irisberkvens/irisberkvens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.